Damans227/Stockquote/README.md

  ## Features

- - A containerized application, that can be hosted quickly in no time in a public or private cloud infrastructure.
- - Easy to understand code built following MVC design pattern.
+ - Easy to understand code which is built following MVC design pattern.
  - Simple and straightforward User Interface.
+ - Can be hosted as a micro-service in a container.
+Making it easier to deploy the app over cloud.

  ## Future features

+ - Code refactoring (Minimizing the workload in controllers).
+ - Implement auto refresh.
+ - Implement user profiles and portfolio management.
+ - Make it small screen compatible.

+ ## Dependencies

+ - Yahoo Finance Java API
+ - Bootstrap 4
+ - JSTL
+ - Enterprise Java
+ - JSP and Servlets
+ - Docker container runtime